rust-lang/rust/src/doc/rustc-dev-guide/src/parallel-rustc.md

 # Parallel Compilation

 <div class="warning">
+As of <!-- date-check --> November 2024,
-Parallel front-end is currently (as of 2024 November) undergoing significant changes, this page contains quite a bit of outdated information.
+the parallel front-end is undergoing significant changes, so this page contains quite a bit of outdated information.

 Tracking issue: <https://github.com/rust-lang/rust/issues/113349>
 </div>